rsonthal/TreeRep/README.md

 # TreeRep
 This is a github repository containing the code for the paper: https://arxiv.org/abs/2005.03847 (now accepted at Neurips 2020).
-The code is written in Julia 1.1, but should be compatible upto julia 1.5
+The code is written in Julia 1.1, but should be compatible upto julia 1.5.
+Please cite the relavent data sources.

 Basic Example: